apache/mesos/docs/submitting-a-patch.md

 * You've fixed a bug or added a feature and want to contribute it.
 AWESOME!
 * We use [Apache Software Foundation JIRA](https://issues.apache.org/jira/browse/mesos/) to track and manage issues.
 If you don't already have an account, you'll need to create one.
 * We use [Apache Review Board](https://reviews.apache.org) for code reviews.
 If you don't already have an account, you'll need to create one (it's separate from your Apache JIRA account).
-* Once your JIRA and Review Board accounts are in place please go ahead and create a GitHub pull request with an entry for yourself in [AFFILIATIONS.yml](https://github.com/apache/mesos/blob/master/AFFILIATIONS.yml) file.
+* Once your JIRA and Review Board accounts are in place please go ahead and create a review or GitHub pull request with an entry for yourself in [contributors.yaml](https://github.com/apache/mesos/blob/master/docs/contributors.yaml) file.
   * The file is used to map contributions to the JIRA and Review Board accounts of their respective authors.
 We also use this mapping to track contributions of various organizations to Apache Mesos.
   * Feel free to omit the `affiliations` field out in case you do not want your contribution to be atributed to a particular organization.
   * In the `email` field please specify the email that your local git client is setup with.